 This is the so-called catenaccio joseki, referring to the defensive football style of the Italian national team in the 80s .

 This joseki used to be more popular than it is now.
-In itself it is considered too low by a.o.
+In itself it is considered too low for White, having and on the second line, by a.o.
 Alexandre Dinerchtein but these lines have survived as niche joseki, for some special contexts.
 White may answer the pincer with a double kakari instead (see 4-4 point low approach, two-space high pincer, without side stone).

 Later when White's corner is surrounded Black has a trick, see /Variant Life And Death